artsnoob/calendartoworkorder/README.md

 This Python script automates the process of matching calendar meetings with work orders.
 It uses OpenAI's GPT-4 model to extract meeting information from calendar screenshots and match them with relevant work orders.

+calendartowo.py: Uses GPT API to scan a screenshot of a calendar to OCR the meeting names.
+OWAtoWO.py: Scrapes the calendar events straight from OWA.
+Much more precise, and skips the first API step.

 ## Features

 - Extract meeting information from calendar screenshots using OpenAI's GPT-4 vision model